Scholarships for students

 REBECCA BUCHANAN BRIMMAGE FOUNDATION SCHOLARSHIP

 The Rebecca Buchanan Brimmage Foundation scholarship honors Rebecca’s memory and legacy.
 Despite battling cancer during her sophomore, junior and senior years at HPHS, Rebecca graduated on time in May 2017 with honors and before a standing ovation.
 Rebecca was the beneficiary of many acts of kindness from the entire HPHS community, as so many contributed their time, effort, and money to “Rally For Rebecca.”
-Now, that same community is “Rallying With Rebecca” to continue her legacy by supporting this first annual Scholarship that is being awarded to a graduating HPHS senior who has overcome adversity, demonstrated a commitment to community service, and excelled academically.
+Now, that same community is “Rallying With Rebecca” to continue her legacy by supporting this annual Scholarship that is being awarded to a graduating HPHS senior who has overcome adversity, demonstrated a commitment to community service, and excelled academically.
 Supported by the Rebecca Buchanan Brimmage Foundation.

 sepac peer tutor SCHOLARSHIP